-ELHE 753 - Advanced Research and Methodology for School Improvement applications of statistical methods.
+ELHE 753 - Advanced Research and Methodology for School Improvement

+This course will provide Ed.D. students in the Higher Education cognate area opportunities to investigate a variety of research approaches and statistical procedures to support school or organizational research.
+Focus is on research methodology, with emphasis on effective problem-solving approaches, research techniques, research design, and applications of statistical methods.
 Selected concepts covered include estimation, graphic methods, hypothesis testing and variance, correlation, and non-parametric procedures in the context of educational studies.
 The student will apply appropriate statistical procedures to analyze student achievement, student learning outcomes, higher education assessment, and university data sets.
 Computer software programs widely used in educational research will be examined.